cloudfoundry/cli-plugin-repo/README.md

 ### Sign Windows binaries
 By signing the plugin binary, you can assure recipients that it did indeed come from you.
-Although an optional step, unsigned binaries can often not be used in locked-down machines common in organizations with stricter security policies.
+Although an optional step, unsigned binaries often cannot be used in locked-down machines common in organizations with stricter security policies.
 Signing the binary allows system admins to whitelist the plugin by signature or publisher.

 The cf CLI binary is signed using a Cloud Foundry Foundation certificate.
 This certificate cannot be used to sign third-party plugins; plugin authors need to procure their own code-signing certificate.